crocmons/AIOD-rest-api/docs/using/upload.md

 The metadata catalogue does not provide an option to upload the data alongside the metadata.
-If you want to upload your model or dataset, we recommend you do this in platforms that specialize storing this artifacts, such as [Zenodo](https://zenodo.org), [OpenML](https://openml.org), or [Hugging Face](https://huggingface.co).
+If you want to upload your model or dataset, we recommend you do this in platforms that specialize in storing this artifacts, such as [Zenodo](https://zenodo.org), [OpenML](https://openml.org), or [Hugging Face](https://huggingface.co).
 If you do this with a platform which has a [connector](../hosting/connectors.md) to the metadata catalogue, the metadata for that asset will automatically be registered